Software requirements come in different forms. Most are written informally in plain English, others use a logical formalism.

 [ [f4.1,t4.1] ,// member 1 of family f4 is seated at seat 1 of table t4 [f4.2,t3.1], [f4.3,t2.1], [f4.4,t1.1] ,// two of f4 not seated [f3.1,t4.2], [f3.2,t3.2], [f3.3,t2.2], [f3.4,t1.2] ,// one of f3 not seated [f2.1,t4.3], [f2.2,t3.3], [f2.3,t2.3], [f2.4,t1.3] ,// f2 completely seated, t1 is full [f1.1,t4.4], [f1.2,t3.4], [f1.3,t2.4]// f1 completely seated, t2 full ]Bob has won as Falsifier.
 Alice needs to go back and improve here algorithm.
 Both Alice and Bob keep their algorithm secret.

 Turn in a link to your Piazza group and the following statistics: For each player: number of losses where player was not forced.
-Go to the groups tab on the Piazza course page and sign up for a group if you have not done so yet.
-It is recommended that one Piazza note is edited to record one entire debate.
+It is recommended (but you can choose any format you like) that one Piazza note is edited to record one entire debate.
 Suggested format: